Do Dogs Pant When Happy? A Complete Guide for Dog Owners

 • It’s paired with coughing or lethargy

-• You notice gum color changes
+• You notice gum colour changes

 • Your dog collapses